I am feeling lonely and isolated. What can I do?

 More and more people are feeling lonely and isolated than ever before.
 In May 2023, The U.S. Surgeon General published an advisory about the “Epidemic of Loneliness and Isolation," which has developed over the past several decades and worsened as a result of the COVID-19 pandemic.
 Chronic feelings of loneliness can negatively impact our physical and mental health, and many people report feeling depressed and anxious because they are lonely.

 It’s easy to be discouraged that so many people are feeling this way.
-The good news is that you are not alone in wanting to connect more with other people, and there are a lot of different things you can do to feel less lonely aside from making new friends.
+The good news is that you are not alone in wanting to connect more with other people, and there are a lot of different things you can do to feel less lonely.
 We hope that the information and resources below will help you learn more about loneliness, find ways to connect with other people, and change the way you spend your time alone so that you feel more connected, content, and fulfilled.

 Loneliness vs. solitude

-1. Connect with others to make friends, build a support network, and spend less time alone
+- Connect with Others to make friends, build a support network, and spend less time alone

 Connect with others